Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 When a battery gets too hot or too cold, it starts to have chemical reactions inside it that make its parts wear out faster.
 This makes it lose storage capacity quicker, which means it won’t last as long overall.

-Even though really cold weather isn’t a big problem in Australia (except maybe in Tasmania), it can still hurt a battery if it happens a lot.
+Even though cold weather isn’t a big problem in Australia (except maybe in Tasmania), it can still hurt a battery if it happens often.
 Being really cold for a long time can make the battery work less efficiently and make it wear out faster over time.

 Powerwall 2 is a type of lithium-ion battery, and these batteries can handle more cycles and deeper discharges without getting damaged.
 But no matter what kind of battery you have, you can make it last longer by not using it too much and being smart about how you manage your energy.